Jayhawks vs. Bison: First Round Betting Trends, Record ATS, Home/Road Splits

 |146.2

-- Kansas is 6-4 against the spread and 8-2 overall over its last 10 contests.

-- The Jayhawks have hit the over twice in their past 10 contests.

-- Howard is 6-4 against the spread and 8-2 overall over its last 10 games.
+- Kansas has a 6-4 record against the spread while going 8-2 overall in its last 10 games.

-- Five of the Bison's last 10 outings have gone over the total.
+- In the Jayhawks' past 10 contests, they have hit the over twice.

-- The Jayhawks score 74.9 points per game, only three more points than the 71.9 the Bison allow.
+- The 74.9 points per game the Jayhawks average are just three more points than the Bison give up (71.9).

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.